Man Up | Ep. 165 • January 10, 2017

 You might think you’re in some conservative place, but the mating practices have been globalized just like McDonald’s, just like fucking Coca-Cola.
 Wake up, man.
 It’s 21st century.
 It’s 2017 now, man.
 You’ve got to step it up.
 So, I’m going to enjoy this beautiful background or this environment that I’m in.

 Join the private Facebook group.
 Help Eric out and ask any questions you’ve got.
 That’s where we interact.
 There’s an amazing community in there, and I go in live and do live shows in there as well.
 It’s just a great group of guys who give each other good advice.
-I actually will force you now.
+So I highly recommend, I actually will force you now.

 Click the link and I’ll see you inside the private Facebook group.